Islandora-Collaboration-Group/icg_csv_import/README.md

 The second column in this example contains the Key or keyword "OBJ".
 Keys are discussed in the next section of this document.

-All of the remaining columns in our example contain XPath statements in row one.
-These XPaths, including the aforementioned statement at the top of the first colunm, will produce a MODS datastream for the first row of data as follows:
+Each of the remaining columns in our example spreadsheet contains an XPath statement and each row represents one MODS file.
+The first row of data in the example spreadsheet produces the following MODS structure:

 	<mods>
 		<note displayLabel='Import Index'>1</note>